openflighthpc/flight-control-api/docs/action_scripts.md

 # Script: instance_costs

 This script retrieves the costs of a given list of instances during a specific period of time.
 The `START_TIME`, `END_TIME`, and the `INSTANCE_IDS` variables should have been validated before they are passed into the script.
 Therefore, The script itself generally does NOT need to care about whether the given values are in correct format, whether there are conflicts between them, and whether the given values exist.
+The valid string value for the `currency` of the `financial_data` are "GBP" and "USD".
 The valid string value for the `perspective` of the `eco_data` are "energy consumption" and "carbon emission".

 ## Environment Variables